xndien2004/LLM_Powered_Video_Search/README.md

-<h1 align="center"> 🧠 LLM-Powered Video Search: A Comprehensive Multimedia Retrieval System </h1>
+##🧠 LLM-Powered Video Search: A Comprehensive Multimedia Retrieval System

 <p align="center">
   <em>An intelligent video retrieval system leveraging Large Language Models (LLMs) and multimodal search, developed for the AIC2024 competition and accepted at the international SOICT 2024 conference.</em>